kavehtehrani/zk-ogs/README.md

 ![Vite](https://img.shields.io/badge/Vite-4.x-646CFF?logo=vite)
 ![Node.js](https://img.shields.io/badge/Node.js-%3E%3D18-339933?logo=node.js)

-A fully functional zero-knowledge rock-paper-scissors game where Player 1 commits their move, Player 2 joins with their move directly, and Player 1 reveals with ZK proofs to resolve the game on-chain.
+A zero-knowledge implementation of the classic rock-paper-scissors game where Player 1 commits their move, Player 2 joins with their move directly, and Player 1 reveals with ZK proofs to resolve the game on-chain.
 Built with **Noir**, **Barretenberg**, **Hardhat 3**, and **Ethereum**.

 ## Overview